 CID 374: Floating point format is not defined in the document.
 Add a normative reference to IEEE 754.

-Add a new normative reference in Section 2 as follows:

-[IEEE 754] IEEE Standard for Floating-Point Arithmetic," IEEE Std 754-2008 , vol., no., pp.1,70, Aug.
-29

-Add citation in Table 11 wherever “Float” appears as a data type.
+Accept in Principle: Float no longer appears in the document

 CID 377: The definition for ETX is unclear.

-Add a new definition in Section 3.1 as follows:
+Add a new clause 5.2.2.1 as follows:

 The ETX metric of a link is the estimated number of transmissions required to successfully send a packet (each packet smaller than MTU) over that link, until an acknowledgement is received.
 The ETX metric is additive, i.e. the ETX metric of a path is the sum of the ETX metrics for each link on this path.